moderndatacompany/dataos.info/docs/products/data_product/recipes/ci_cd.md

         └── key.json
 ```

 e.
 Inside the `data_product` folder, create a subfolder named `scanner`.
-Place the scanner manifest file for both the Depot and the Data Product inside this folder.
+Place the Scanner manifest file for both the Depot and the Data Product inside this folder.

 ```sql
 data-product-deployment